Lichtenshtein/yt-dlp-batch/README.md

 - Can download a link from clipboard with default preset (change it for your needs).
 - Offers many built-in presets for Audio and Video (all is optional).

 Not that it's been tested very well...
-Suggestions for good presets are welcome.

 ## yt-dlp_nest_comments_fork.py and yt-dlp_nest_comments_new.py
 Python scripts by [many](https://gist.github.com/tinyapps/df2b6757a142ff93caf9c63d0ef38b11) authors to prettify downloaded comments and make them readable.